 The Pengerang region is strategically located at the most southeastern tip of Johor, Malaysia, along the international shipping routes and is part of the Singapore oil hub, the main oil trading center of Asia, where there is a growing need for storage capacity.
 Another strategic advantage of PITSB is that the terminal is connected with pipelines to the industrial terminal Pengerang Terminals (Two) Sdn Bhd (PT2SB) and can thus benefit from Asia's growing need for new storage capacity for clean petroleum products.
-Operational leadership

-The right people, high quality assets and robust repeatable processes
+Operational leadership Executive Board report The right people, high quality assets and robust repeatable processes